BICEP2 / Keck Array IX: New Bounds on Anisotropies of CMB Polarization Rotation and Implications for Axion-Like Particles and Primordial Magnetic Fields: Data and simulations

-We reuse the standard sets of simulations described in Ref.~\cite{BKVI} and previous papers: lensed CMB signal-only simulations (denoted by ``lensed-$\Lambda$CDM'') with input lensed maps generated by LensPix \cite{Lewis:2005}, instrumental noise, and dust foreground, each having $499$ realizations.
-The details of the CMB signal and noise simulations are given in Sec.~V of Ref.~\cite{B2I}, and the dust simulations are described in Sec.~IV A of BKP and Appendix E of Ref.~\cite{BKVI}.
-In addition, we also generate random fields of anisotropic rotation maps, $\a(\hatn)$, on the full sky (where $\hatn$ denotes a position on the sphere) whose power spectrum is described by \al{ \frac{L(L+1)}{2\pi}C_L^{\a\a} = A_{CB}\times 10^{-4} \qquad \text{[rad$^2$]} \,, } with varying $\ACB$.
+We reuse the standard sets of simulations described in Ref.~\cite{BKVI} and previous papers: lensed CMB signal-only simulations (denoted by ``lensed-$\Lambda$ Cold-Dark-Matter (lensed-$\Lambda$CDM)'') with input lensed maps generated by LensPix \cite{Lewis:2005}, instrumental noise, and dust foreground, each having $499$ realizations.
+The details of the CMB signal and noise simulations are given in Sec.~V of Ref.~\cite{B2I}, and the dust simulations are described in Sec.~IV A of Ref.~\cite{BKP} and Appendix E of Ref.~\cite{BKVI}.
+In addition, we also generate random fields of anisotropic rotation maps, $\a(\hatn)$, on the full sky (where $\hatn$ denotes a position on the sphere) of which the power spectrum is described by \al{ \frac{L(L+1)}{2\pi}C_L^{\a\a} = A_{CB}\times 10^{-4} \qquad \text{[rad$^2$]} \,, } with varying $\ACB$.
 Since previous constraints on the cosmic birefringence anisotropies are derived based on this spectrum, our result can be directly compared with the previous studies (see e.g. Refs.~\cite{Caldwell:2011,Gluscevic:2012qv,PB15:rot}).

-The simulated full-sky CMB maps are rotated by $\a(\hatn)$ before beam smoothing according to \al{ [Q'\pm U'](\hatn) = \E^{\pm 2\iu \a(\hatn)}[Q\pm U](\hatn) \,. } As described in Ref.~\cite{BKVII}, we simulate observed maps by multiplying the BK14 observing matrix with the rotated maps.
+The simulated full-sky CMB maps are rotated by $\a(\hatn)$ before beam smoothing according to \al{ [Q'\pm \iu U'](\hatn) = \E^{\pm 2\iu \a(\hatn)}[Q\pm \iu U](\hatn) \,. } As described in Ref.~\cite{BKVII}, we simulate observed maps by multiplying the BK14 observing matrix with the rotated maps.
 We denote these maps as ``rotated-$\Lambda$CDM'' simulations.
 The rotated-$\Lambda$CDM, instrumental noise, and dust simulated maps are then combined to estimate the transfer function, mean-field bias, disconnected bias, and the uncertainties of the power spectrum of reconstructed $\a$.
 The reconstructed rotation power can then be compared against lensed-$\Lambda$CDM simulations under the null hypothesis to evaluate statistical uncertainties.

 To properly include cosmic variance from $\a$, rotated-$\Lambda$CDM simulations must be used.
-To our knowledge, this has not been done in previous papers, where unrotated simulations are used to calculate uncertainties \cite{Gluscevic:2012qv,PB15:rot}).
-In this {\it Letter}, we present the test of the null hypothesis using the lensed-$\Lambda$CDM simulations to compare our measurements with prior attempts, and also show constraints on the anisotropic polarization rotation with the rotated-$\Lambda$CDM simulations.
+To our knowledge, this has not been done in previous papers, in which unrotated simulations are used to calculate uncertainties \cite{Gluscevic:2012qv,PB15:rot}).
+In this paper, we present the test of the null hypothesis using the lensed-$\Lambda$CDM simulations to compare our measurements with prior attempts, and also show constraints on the anisotropic polarization rotation with the rotated-$\Lambda$CDM simulations.